 After a few rides, our left pedal developed a high-pitched chirp.
 To investigate, we easily removed the forged chromoly steel pedal axle using an 8 mm allen on the drive side and a 10 mm crescent wrench on the distal end.
 The problem was easy to diagnose — the internals were bone dry.

-Zero grease was on the spindle, especially compared to the gooped up axles of the Bonmixc 9/16" or Shimano Saint MX80.
+Zero grease was on the spindle, especially compared to the gooped up axles of other pedals we tested.
 We applied some grease, reassembled the pedal, and the chirp was gone.
 Spank uses a new Finish Line Teflon lubricant that isn't like the goopy grease we found on other pedals and it proved not as effective as other greases.
 Mountain bike pedals tend to be relatively maintenance-free, so we were a little dismayed at how quickly the Spike required attention.

 420 grams isn't a valid excuse for wheezing and coughing up lung butter at the top of a climb.
 That you're riding flat pedals says there's a good chance that fun factor is more important than weight to you.
-The weight of these pedals is impressive with the crankbrothers 5050 and Best Buy Award winning VP Components VP-Vice getting in the ring, but it was much more impressive a few years ago.
-Thinner and lighter pedals have since cropped up that save 100 grams.
+There are certainly thinner and lighter pedals that have since cropped up that save 100 grams.

-Although they're not giving these pedals away at almost $120, they're money well spent.
+Although they're not giving these pedals away, we feel they are money well spent.
 The likelihood of exploding these pedals on a rock strike is pretty nil given the chamfered edges and cold forged alloy body.
 The cold forged chromoly steel axle is stubby and well-protected within the caged design of the pedal, reducing leverage and force that could potentially bend the axle during hard impacts.
 Factor in the cost of a tube of grease as well, because these pedals will likely be screeching an awful chorus in short time.

-The new Finish Line Teflon lubricant didn't do the trick as effectively as the more common goopy grease used by most other pedal manufacturers.
-If your ankles are always rubbing on your crankarms, you might not love the bump that the huge inboard bearings cause.
-Durability appears insanely good.
-Say no more about the advantages of cold-forging.
+Overall, we liked the Spike pedals and feel they are a great option for trail all-mountain, and enduro style riders.
+They have a good pedal strike free design, and a generally agreeable level of grip.
+Unfortunately, the new Finish Line Teflon lubricant didn't do the trick as effectively as the more common grease used by most other pedal manufacturers.
+If your ankles are always rubbing on your crankarms, you may not get along with the bump that the huge inboard bearings cause.
+Otherwise, durability appears insanely good with the rugged cold-forged pedal body.